-We recently bought an additional 20 acres and with it we inherited a large infestation of Spotted knapweed.
-I have seen a plant here and there in other areas of our 45 acres so I knew it was not contained and we had to deal with this immediately.
+One section of our land has a large infestation of Spotted knapweed (Centaurea maculosa).
 Much like I handled the research for the cool season grass and bindweeds, I did the same with this.
 Hopefully, this will help others who have problems with this invasive.

 Spotted knapweed, Centaurea maculosa, was introduced to America via contaminated alfalfa and clover seed in the 1890s; it made its way to Canada in 1893.
 It is considered the “most problematic invasive species in North America” (Emery et al. 2005).

 Aside from being an invasive species, which takes the place of native species who host our insects, spotted knapweed contributes to soil erosion, surface runoff, degradation of soil and water, reduces biodiversity, reduces wildlife habitat, and alters the ecosystem processes.
 Soil erosion and runoff are because the taproot and lateral root networks replace the connected systems of native plants.

 While enjoying dry, disturbed sites, Spotted knapweed is not drought tolerant.
 In years of low rainfall, a population will decrease.
 Of course, there is an opposite effect in years of good moisture.
 This plant doesn’t seem too particular about the soil types and can adapt to most any type of soil.